hspark1212/mace/README.md

 ## Documentation

-A partial documentation is available at: https://mace-docs.readthedocs.io
+A partial documentation is available at: <https://mace-docs.readthedocs.io>

 ## Installation

-### 1. Requirements:
+### 1. Requirements

 - Python >= 3.7  (for openMM, use Python = 3.9)
 - [PyTorch](https://pytorch.org/) >= 1.12 **(training with float64 is not supported with PyTorch 2.1 but is supported with 2.2 and later)**